ShizukaDonaghue/luve/TESTING.md

 * **_As a Shopper, I can edit the product review I posted so that make changes to my review._**

     Users have the option to edit the reviews that they have posted.
 The vertical ellipsis is available next to the posting date if they are the author of the review.
-They can select the edit button here, which directs them to Edit Review page.
+They can select the edit button here, which directs them to the Edit Review page.

     <img src="docs/images/testing/review-menu.png" width=330>